 Today’s Wonder of the Day was inspired by Amy from Irvine, CA. Amy Wonders, “Was King Arthur a real person?”
 Thanks for WONDERing with us, Amy!

-In addition to Merlin and the sword in the stone, other famous aspects of the legends of King Arthur include his home (Camelot), his wife (Queen Guinevere), his sword (Excalibur), his trusted friend (Lancelot), his knights (the Knights of the Round Table), and their quest (the Quest for the Holy Grail).
-King Arthur is known for having fought many great battles and saving England from the Saxons.
+Merlin and the sword in the stone aren’t the only famous parts of the legends of King Arthur.
+There are also stories about his home (Camelot) and his wife (Queen Guinevere).
+His sword (Excalibur) and his trusted friend (Lancelot) play important parts, too.
+The Knights of the Round Table and their quest (the Quest for the Holy Grail) make for exciting stories as well.